gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/build-procedure.md

 ```
 $ /Applications/GNU\ ARM\ Eclipse/QEMU/2.2.91-201504021111-dev/bin/qemu-system-gnuarmeclipse --version
-GNU ARM Eclipse QEMU 64-bits emulator version 2.2.91
+GNU MCU Eclipse QEMU 64-bits emulator version 2.2.91
 Copyright (c) 2003-2008 Fabrice Bellard
 ```

 ## More build details

 The script is quite complex, and an attempt to explain its functionality would require some effort.
-For the final authoritative details, please refer to the comments available in the [script](https://github.com/gnuarmeclipse/build-scripts/blob/master/scripts/build-qemu.sh).
+For the final authoritative details, please refer to the comments available in the [script](https://github.com/gnu-mcu-eclipse/build-scripts/blob/master/scripts/build-qemu.sh).